ToolJet/ToolJet/docs/docs/contributing-guide/creating-a-plugin.md

   Tests for a specific plugin can be run using the command `tooljet plugin test --bigquery`

 13. The plugin is now ready!
-Let's try it out.

-  Screenshots